 Day 3 of 3 Days in New Orleans (Beignets, Cemeteries, & Marigny)

 Finally, one of the most famous stops in the city and where to start your day 3 in New Orleans if you already haven’t come several times, we’d totally understand if you come every day of your 3 days in New Orleans they’re that good and they’re famous for a reason.

 Head on over to the most famous beignet spot in town at Cafe Du Monde, you won’t be sorry!

 We loved that you got to sit down outside under the covered porch area and listen to the live street musicians as you enjoyed your beignets and coffee.

 Again, be sure to get your own order, there are 3 beignets per order and they are heaven.
-Locals prefer to drink coffee chicroy with their beignets, but again we prefer our coffee black!
+Locals prefer to drink coffee chicroy with their beignets.

 We highly recommend taking a cemetery tour through Saint Louis Cemetery No. 1.
 This is the oldest and most famous cemetery in New Orleans and has the tombs of famous people like Marie Laveau, the notorious voodoo queen, Homer Plessy’s tomb, from the famed Plessy vs. Ferguson civil rights case, and even Nicholas Cage’s strange pyramid tomb for when he dies.

-You’ll learn about the interesting history of the tombs, why people write three X’s on Marie Laveau’s tomb and thebackground of the Catholic and Voodoo ties to New Orleans.
+This 2-hour cemetery tour through St. Louis Cemetery No. 1 was great.
+You’ll learn about the interesting history of the tombs, why people write three X’s on Marie Laveau’s tomb and the background of the Catholic and Voodoo ties to New Orleans.

 After your cemetery tour hop in a cab or Uber and head over in about a 5-minute drive to St. Roch Market for lunch.